spantaleev/matrix-docker-ansible-deploy/examples/reverse-proxies/nginx-proxy-manager/README.md

 ## Using Nginx Proxy Manager

-You'll need to create two proxy hosts in NPM for matrix web and federation traffic.
+You'll need to create two proxy hosts in NPM for Matrix web and federation traffic.

-Open the 'Proxy Hosts' page in the NPM web interface and select `Add Proxy Host`, the first being for matrix web traffic.
+Open the 'Proxy Hosts' page in the NPM web interface and select `Add Proxy Host`, the first being for Matrix web traffic.
 Apply the proxys configuration like this:

 ```md
 # Details